mx1001/boxcutter_manual/docs/snapping.md

 # Using unapplied faces with face snapping for extractions

-Sometimes a shape heavily modifier from booleans would be snapped from were it earlier in its history.
+Sometimes a shape heavily modified from booleans would be better snapped from were it from an earlier point in its history.
 Like the beginning.
 This is a workflow I use to extract things that normally would be difficult to take or at least require adjustment and fine tuning.

 ![snap](img/snap/s11.gif)